 It looks like the longer I slept the higher the sleep quality is.
 A scatter plot of the data gives:

 The chart takes also the sleep notes into consideration.
 You can see clearly that sleeping away from home results in lower sleep quality.
 The same applies for exercising (note: I tagged a sleep with exercising when I worked out late in the evening).
-On the contrary taking a 3mg melatonin increased the sleep quality.
+On the contrary taking a melatonin (dosage 3mg) increased the sleep quality.

 Averaging the sleep quality by month shows, that the January worse than the previous month.
 One explanation is a vacation I took, where I did not sleep so well at all.